RenderKit/ospray-studio/doc/scenegraph.md

 Similar to the factory functions, these are useful if you need to access derived class methods of the node.

-### Tree Traversal Interface
+### Graph Traversal Interface

-Once nodes are connected into a tree, the tree needs to be traversed in order to translate it into an OSPRay render graph.
-A node's `traverse` method provides an "entry point" for tree traversal.
+Once nodes are connected into a graph, the graph needs to be traversed in order to translate it into an OSPRay render graph.
+A node's `traverse` method provides an "entry point" for graph traversal.

-Tree traversal is performed mainly by `Visitor` objects, which are described in more detail in [Visitors](#visitors).
+Graph traversal is performed mainly by `Visitor` objects, which are described in more detail in [Visitors](#visitors).
 A node's `commit()` and `render()` methods are actually shortcuts to calling `traverse()` using the appropriate visitor.